 Building on similar capacity first piloted in extra care, we will create a service for adults leaving hospital or emergency residential provision.
 The service would be supported by the intermediate care services provided by the Newcastle Alliance, delivering intense input for a short period of time in order to help the person to regain independence.
 The service will demonstrate to the adult and their family that an appropriate level of care and support can meet the needs of the adult in their own home, and avoid the need to move in to a residential care placement.
 This proposal will reduce spend by £12,000 in 2020-21.
+We are working with housing and social care partners to identify opportunities to create this capacity within existing service or as part of new services in development.

 It is important to read this proposal alongside our continuing programme of budget reductions that have been developed, consulted upon and agreed in previous years.
-Throughout the period of sustained and intensity austerity that started in 2010-11, we have seen over £50,000,000 taken from adult social care budgets.
+Throughout the period of sustained and intensity austerity that started in 2010-11, we have seen £54,000,000 taken from adult social care budgets.
 Our proposals during this period have focused on reducing new spend and designing more efficient ways of providing support and we will continue to work in this way.
 We will continue to invest in a preventative response when people ask us for support, and in targeted social work capacity to work with particular groups, for example people with mental health needs who present to health services in a crisis.
 We are continuing to ensure we apply national eligibility criteria clearly and consistently.
 And our ambitious programme of service development is creating high quality, innovative, outcome focused and efficient models of care.
 Our other key proposal for 2020-21, Being well in Newcastle, takes this approach even further and will fundamentally re-shape the way we provide home care services to older people.